đź§Ş PFAS Contamination & Soil Recovery in the Carolinas

 📚 Source: NIH / Environmental Factor - April 2024: Researchers team up with tribe, community to fight PFAS with plants

-While fiber hemp has been studied for PFAS phytoremediation due to its rapid growth and high water uptake, Mullein differs in key ways:
+While fiber hemp has been directly studied for PFAS phytoremediation due to its rapid growth and high water uptake, Great Mullein differs in key ways that are discussed in broader soil and contaminant research:

-🌿 Drought Tolerant: Mullein thrives in dry, poor soils with minimal irrigation, making it an ideal candidate for low-input or degraded farmland.
+• Drought tolerant: Mullein thrives in dry, poor soils with minimal irrigation, making it a candidate of interest for low-input or degraded farmland.

-🧪 Medicinal Phytochemistry: Unlike hemp, mullein contains iridoid glycosides, flavonoids, and saponins that may support microbial soil activity — potentially enhancing rhizoremediation (plant-microbe partnerships).
+• Medicinal phytochemistry: Unlike hemp, mullein contains iridoid glycosides, flavonoids, and saponins that may support microbial soil activity — potentially enhancing rhizoremediation (plant–microbe partnerships), according to existing phytochemistry and soil biology studies.

-đź§· Taproot System: Its long taproot structure could aid in stabilizing contaminated soils and accessing deeper pollutant layers.
+• Taproot system: Its long taproot structure may aid in stabilizing contaminated soils and accessing deeper soil layers.

-🧬 Emerging Research: While not yet widely tested for PFAS uptake, mullein shows promise in remediating PAHs, heavy metals, and biologically active compounds, suggesting possible applications in PFAS-contaminated zones.
+• Emerging research: While mullein has not yet been widely tested for PFAS uptake, published work has examined its role in relation to PAHs, heavy metals, and biologically active compounds.
+These findings suggest possible future applications in PFAS-contaminated zones, but more targeted research is needed.

 🌿 Invitation to Collaborate

-Contributing soil or plant tissue samples from impacted farms
+• Sharing soil or plant tissue data from impacted farms

-Building a transparent, publicly available database of results
+• Contributing to a transparent, publicly accessible database of research results

-If your farm or research team is engaged in PFAS-related soil studies, we’d love to hear from you.
+If your farm or research team is engaged in PFAS-related soil studies, we invite you to share information about your work so we can help point others to your published findings.

 Contact us: